Kris0x0000/veeam_check.py/README.md

 Remember that you need to type both **backup_job_name** and **backup_copy_job_name** when checking status of **backup_copy_job_name**.
 This is becouse Veeam
 Backup Copy Job is always created for individual Backup Job.

+## Requirements

-- Requirements: Python 3.x installed on the target machine.
+-Python 3.x installed on the target machine.
 Please **DO NOT** install Python inside C:\Users\ (which is the default installation path!) becouse Zabbix Agent won't have access to it.
 It is safe to to install Python in C:\ or C:\Program Files.